Behavioral Standards

 Students who violate Syracuse Abroad Standards of Behavior will be subject to different sanction levels in accordance with the seriousness of the violation.
 The levels are:

-1. Warning
+1. Conduct Warning

 This status indicates that the student has made a serious violation of the Standards of Behavior and/or has already received a warning for prior behavior.
 Continued poor behavior could lead to disciplinary probation, expulsion from housing, or expulsion from the program.

-The student must have a series of meetings with appropriate staff, abide by the conditions outlined in the formal documentation, complete community service (restorative punishment), and/or write a research paper related to the violation.
+The student must have a series of meetings with appropriate staff, abide by the conditions outlined in the formal documentation, which may involve completion of community service (restorative justice), and/or any additional academically or culturally relevant sanctions as appropriate.

-4. Residential probation with possible removal or expulsion
+3. Residential probation with possible removal or expulsion

 This status indicates that the student has violated housing rules as outlined by the Syracuse Abroad center, host institution, or housing agent.
-The decision to place a student on residential probation will be made by the onsite program director in consultation with the Syracuse Abroad Associate Provost, International Education and Engagement.
+The decision to place a student on residential probation will be made by the onsite program director in consultation involved entities and associated student services team members.
 The onsite program director will formally document the student’s behavior as well as the conditions by which the student will remain in Syracuse Abroad sponsored housing.
-A copy of the documentation will be sent to the Syracuse Abroad Associate Provost, International Education and Engagement and the Syracuse University Office of Student Rights and Responsibilities (SU students) or the student’s home institution study abroad office (visiting students).
+A copy of the documentation will be sent to the Syracuse Abroad student services team and the Syracuse University Office of Community Standards (SU students) or the student’s home institution study abroad office (visiting students).

 Further violations may result in [1] the immediate removal of the student from Syracuse Abroad sponsored housing and [2] possible expulsion from the program.
-In the case of immediate removal, the student will be required to find and pay for their own housing for the duration of the program and to sign a Notice Regarding Independent Housing Arrangements.
+In the case of removal, the student will be required to find and pay for their own housing for the duration of the program and to sign a Notice Regarding Independent Housing Arrangements.
 There will be no refund of the housing fee in the case of removal or expulsion.
-The decision to remove or expel students will be made jointly by the onsite program director and the Syracuse Abroad Associate Provost, International Education and Engagement.
+The decision to remove or expel students will be made jointly by the onsite program director and the Syracuse Abroad Assistant Provost, International Education and Engagement.

-5. Suspension or termination from the Syracuse Abroad program
+4. Suspension or termination from the Syracuse Abroad program

-The Syracuse Abroad Associate Provost, International Education and Engagement may suspend or terminate a student’s participation in the Syracuse Abroad program in the event that student fails to comply with the program Conditions of Participation or other Syracuse University policies and procedures, or if Syracuse Abroad believes that the student’s participation poses a danger to the student or others or threatens to impede orderly conduct of the Syracuse Abroad programs.
+The Syracuse Abroad Assistant Provost, International Education and Engagement may suspend or terminate a student’s participation in the Syracuse Abroad program in the event that student fails to comply with the program Conditions of Participation or other Syracuse University policies and procedures, or if Syracuse Abroad believes that the student’s participation poses a danger to the student or others or threatens to impede orderly conduct of the Syracuse Abroad programs.
 Such suspension or termination is in addition to, and not in lieu of, disciplinary action that may be imposed by Syracuse University or the student’s home institution pursuant to applicable policies and procedures.